fabriziosalmi/wafcontrol/README.md

 ## 🙏 Acknowledgments

-- Thanks to Cloudflare for their excellent API
+- Thanks to Cloudflare for their excellent API.
-- Contributors who have helped improve this tool
+- Contributors who have helped improve this tool.
-- The open-source community for inspiration and support
+- The open-source community for inspiration and support.